 This unit is winter range for elk that summer in the Glade Park and Pinon Mesa areas (unit 40) of western Colorado.
-CDPW biologists estimate the population of unit 40 at 3,000 elk.
+CDPW biologists estimate the population of unit 40 at 4,835 elk.
 The number of elk that winter in the Dolores Triangle unit is dependent upon winter severity.
-Winter population numbers have typically varied between 300 and 700 elk, with 522 elk observed during the 2014 aerial survey.
+Winter population numbers have typically varied between 300 and 700 elk, with 400 elk observed during the 2021 aerial survey.
 A small number of limited entry bull permits have been issued each year for this area.
-Antlerless harvest was initiated in 2007 and has remained somewhat stable over the past 5 years.
+Antlerless harvest was initiated in 2007 and has remained somewhat stable since.